-If you’re launching a startup or a business manager building a satellite product, outsourcing your software development is a critical business decision.
-You can’t fail and there are many factors to consider to ensure you choose the right company to outsource software development to.
-This is part of the inherent risk whenever outsourcing anything that is not a commodity.
+Whether you’re an entrepreneur launching a startup or a business manager building a satellite product, outsourcing your software development is a critical business decision.
+You can’t fail and there are many factors to consider to ensure you choose the right company for the job.

 Back in 2019, a startup founder came to me with this exact problem.
 He outsourced with an offshore software development company that offered a price no one could compete with.

 On top of that, their time estimation was hard to beat, they estimated two months to develop a fully working marketplace with multiple non-standard features.

 They didn’t complete it in two months, and they kept delaying and telling him “it’ll be ready next month.”

 This happened for five months and then on the sixth, he asked them for a code audit.
 The outcome of this audit showed that the platform was completely unusable.
 Literally, 100% of it had to be trashed.

 The founder found himself in a tough position, he could either give up or start it all from scratch.
 Luckily he had the money to start from scratch and outsource his software development to a new company.

 Gathered from my experience founding seven startups, and mentoring many early-stage startups, this is a guide on how to outsource software development to a trustworthy agency – that also has the right experience and pricing to match your needs.